-We provide a direct measure of ten-year market returns based on a multi-year survey of Chief Financial Officers.
+We provide a direct measure of 10-year excess market returns based on a multi-year survey of Chief Financial Officers.
 Importantly, we have a 'measure' of expectations.
 We do not claim it is the true market expectation.
 Nevertheless, the CFO measure has not been studied before.